Budget and Financial Sustainability

 Operational Plan

-Operational Plan 2023/24
+Operational Plan 2024/25

 Council reports on our budget, on how we are progressing on our planned projects and the measures we are taking to strengthen our long-term financial security.
 This enables us to track and review progress.
 Budget progress reports are quarterly and progress reports on our Operational Plan are bi-annual in February and August.

-How we will spend our Budget in 2023/24
+How we will spend our Budget in 2024/25

-In 2023/24, Council has a planned total expenditure of $134 million, being $112.3m in operational expenses, (day to day costs, e.g. running our libraries), $2.5m in SRV expenditure, and $19.45m in capital projects (e.g. building a new playground).
+In 2024/25, Council has a planned total expenditure of $172.1 million, being $125.3 million in operational expenses, (day to day costs, e.g. running our libraries), $3.1 million in SRV operating expenditure, and $43.7 million in capital projects which includes $2.8 million of SRV Capital expenditure (e.g. Wilberforce car park development).

 How-we-will-spend-the-2022-23-budget-infographic-large.jpeg

-Council's 2023/24 Capital Works Program
+Council's 2024/25 Capital Works Program

-The chart below shows the breakdown of the total capital works program between categories:
+The chart below shows the breakdown of the total Capital Works program between categories:

 Long Term Financial Plan